 Allan Block retaining walls have a higher initial cost and win in almost every category, including overall lowest price.

-Maintenance of Wood vs. Allan Block retaining wall is a wash, literally.
+Maintenance of Wood retaining walls vs. Allan Block retaining wall is a wash, literally.
 Washing your walls to keep them looking their best is the majority of the required maintenance.

-When both Wood and Allan Block retaining walls are installed the same as already discussed you can expect a lifetime from your concrete retaining wall, and 20-30 yrs. from a wooden one.
+When both Wood retaining walls and Allan Block retaining walls are installed the same as already discussed you can expect a lifetime from your concrete retaining wall, and 20-30 yrs. from a wooden one.

 What happens with Allan block walls when they are not installed properly?